rsdoiel/antenna/science_and_technology.md

 ## 30 percent of some Microsoft code now written by AI - especially the new stuff

-date: 2025-04-30, updated: 2025-04-30, from: The Register (UK I.T.
+date: 2025-04-30, updated: 2025-05-01, from: The Register (UK I.T.
 News)

-<h4>Satya Nadella reveals attempts to merge Word, PowerPoint, Excel, which may now happen with LLMs</h4> <p>Microsoft CEO Satya Nadella has claimed thirty percent of code in the Windows titan&#39;s repositories was written by an AI.…</p>
+<h4>Satya Nadella reveals attempts to merge Word, PowerPoint, Excel, which may now happen with LLMs</h4> <p>Microsoft CEO Satya Nadella has claimed about thirty percent of code in at least some of the Windows titan&#39;s repositories was written by an AI.…</p>

 <br>